vesln/timekeeper/Readme.md

 This module mocks `Date` and `Date.now` in order to help you test time-dependent code.
 Provides `travel` and `freeze` functionality for your Node.js tests.

-## Features/problems

-- Please note, that if you are using time freezing, `setTimeout` and `setInterval` won't work as expected, since they are using the `Date` class, but the time will not change until you call `timekeeper#reset`.

 ## Installation

 - NPM: `npm install timekeeper --save-dev`